Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Logistics?

-It's the U .S.
-Army.
+It's the U.S. Army.

-We'll get to that in our speech.
+So, we'll get to that in our speech.

 It's incorrect.